 What Exactly Happens In The Surgery?

-Typically the procedure takes place under general anesthesia.
+Typically the procedure takes place under general anesthesia by an experienced anesthetic.
 Your surgeon will make a cut in the front and sides of your ankle and remove the damaged bone and cartilage.
 Then he will attach artificial metal joints to the remaining bone surface with a piece of plastic inserted between them.
 The operation normally takes about 2 and a half hour.